kfcboxmaster/SDPFinal/README.md

 ##### **_It was hard to implement and took more effort than expected.
 However, it was a great learning experience for us._**

 # Future improvements
+- Connect database to store clients and houses
+- Implement google maps to make address easier to access
+- Enhance teamwork
 - Add more design patterns
 - Add more features to the application
 - Improve the UI
 - Add tests
 - Add more comments

+Our team also needs to train our ability to work on the project at the same time.
+Problems we faced were usually because of our poor comunication and unexperience.
+We could this task thrice as fast and spend less effort to create if we head a good teamleading.

 ## References
 - https://www.w3schools.com/java/